Originally posted on March 12, 2018. You can find the original post here.

 So here are a few thoughts for presenters to consider to help me (and other people like me) out in the future.
 And who knows?
 These tips might be helpful for people who aren’t visually impaired, too.

-For everyone: Upload your conference presentation or poster online, such as through the OSF.
+For everyone: Upload your conference presentation or poster online (e.g., use the Open Science Framework or OSF).
 Digital versions are fantastic.
 I can zoom in all I need to in the PDF version of a poster or talk, so this is a great way to make things more accessible.
-For SPSP 2018, you upload your poster or talk here.
+For SPSP 2018, you can upload your poster or talk here.

 I hope that this post was helpful.
 I just wanted to provide some advice on accessibility to consider the next time that you present.